MerosCrypto/Meros/docs/Protocol/Lattice.md

 Once a Claim has been confirmed, the Mint's amount is added to the sender's Account's balance.

-`Claim` has a message length of 200 bytes; the 32 byte sender, the four byte nonce, the four byte mintNonce, the 96 byte BLS signature, and the 64 byte Ed25519 signature.
+`Claim` has a message length of 200 bytes; the 32 byte sender, the 4 byte nonce, the 4 byte mintNonce, the 96 byte BLS signature, and the 64 byte Ed25519 signature.

 ### Send